The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Canonical complex structure

 A morphism from $\xi := (\pi :\M \to S, \alpha :\M \times T \to \M)$ to $\xi' := (\pi' :\M' \to S', \alpha' :\M' \times T \to \M')$ is a pair $(f, \phi)$ where $f :S \to S'$ is a morphism of complex spaces and $\phi :\M \to \M'$ is a $T$-equivariant morphism which is compatible with $\pi, \pi', f$ and induces a biholomorphism $\tilde{\phi} : \M \to f^* \M'$, where $f^* \M' := S \times_{f, S', \pi'} \M' \subset S \times \M'$.
 Here, the morphism $\phi$ is said to be $T$-equivariant if $\alpha' \circ (\phi \times \id_T) = \phi \circ \alpha :\M \times T \to \M'$. \end{defin}

-Note that there might be no gentle Fano manifolds whose K-optimal Hilbert characters coincide with a given Fano character $(T, \chi)$, so there might be no object in the category $\K_{T, \chi}$ for a K-optimal Fano character $(T, \chi)$.
+Note that there may be no gentle Fano manifolds whose K-optimal Hilbert characters coincide with a given K-optimal Fano character $(T, \chi)$.
+In other words, there might be no object in the category $\K_{T, \chi}$ for a K-optimal Fano character $(T, \chi)$.